-Underfloor heating: how it works and costs to buy and run
+Underfloor heating: how it works and how much it costs to buy and run

 It’s not hard to see the appeal of underfloor heating.
-After all, who wouldn’t want to make the winter months more cosy with lovely warm feet?
+After all, who wouldn’t want to make the winter months more cosy, from your feet upwards?
 Plus, if you opt for it throughout the house, it can even remove the need for radiators.
-That means more space for artwork, shelf units – or perhaps even a bold new minimalist look!
+That means more space for shelving, furniture, artwork, or even a bold new minimalist look!

-For more on lowering your energy use, check out our ultimate guide to being efficient with heating and hot water.
+For more ogn lowering your energy use, check out our ultimate guide to being efficient with heating and hot water.

 Here are some of the top perks of underfloor heating: